giantswarm/releases/aws/v12.1.0/README.md

 This release upgrades Cert Manager from upstream v0.9.0 to v0.15.2.

 It is part of a larger effort to maximize reliability of upgrades, by keeping 3rd party components within 30 days of upstream releases.

-**This change breaks Cert Manager** due to changes in its API.
+**This upgrade will stop Cert Manager from reconciling your existing resources** due to changes in its API - manual intervention is required to update affected resources.
 While the **negative impact to your workloads is low-to-none**, to minimize disruption, **we recommend discussing this upgrade with your Solution Engineer first**.

 **Note for Solution Engineers:**